HassanCorrigan/dj-profile/README.md

 ### User data

 All personal data is saved in the [data.json](./src/data.json) file.
-You can customise it with any information you want, including a collection of songs or mixes.
+You can customize it with any information you want to include, such as a collection of songs or mixes.

 **General**